 I love the look of winter.
-I think snow and ice are great inspirations for creating beautiful tablescapes (like this silver and white winter table setting) and other winter decor (like my frosted glass mason jar candle holders).
-So that’s what inspired me to create the winter wonderland table decor for my dining room.
+I think snow and ice are great inspirations for creating beautiful tablescapes.
+So that’s what inspired me to create this winter wonderland table decor for my dining room.

 Now if you know me, you know that winter and I are not best buds.
 In fact, I moved from Canada to South Florida (and now live in South Carolina) to escape those Canadian winters.